 With M/M, I get twice as many chances for men who completely match my reading preferences and I can remain fully immersed in the story.
 I’ll be honest – I do read the stuff meant for women, but I much prefer the stories clearly written by men, for men (they seem to have less of the “Harlequin bias”).
 I’m not really into heteronormative roles, but until someone comes out with bara stories and yaoi aesthetics, I’ll keep reading everything.
 I don’t feel I am fetishizing the LGBT community by doing so.
 I also don’t believe every stereotype I read; it’s called fiction for a reason 🙂

 You are my sponsors

 My subscribers come first.
 Always.
-You believe in me enough to become paid subscribers, and I feel the very least I can do is keep my videos and website ad-free, my video comments troll-free, and purchase my own books (for the most part, see below) to maintain your trust in my reviews.
 You are my sponsors, and my loyalties lie with you.
+You believe in me enough to become paid subscribers.
+You keep this show going through your subscription and through purchasing custom merch in my upcoming Amazon store.
+I feel the very least I can do is keep my videos and website free of third party ads, my video comments troll-free and purchase my own books (for the most part, I’ll get to that later) to maintain your trust in my reviews.

 Avoiding bias is extremely important to me

 My goal is to provide the most unbiased reviews possible, and having any type of relationship with authors and publishers would compromise this.
 I may receive free books sometimes, but I will let you know and they will be provided anonymously to avoid potential bias.

 Any time you are trying to objectively review something, you have to avoid bias.
 When you are introduced to a situation where the results of your decision are influenced by a previous event (in your case, the “previous event” would be networking with authors and publishers), it could cause you to make choices that aren’t representative of reality – consciously or subconsciously.